Slack variable

-In an optimization problem, a slack variable is a variable that is added to an inequality constraint to transform it into an equality.
-Introducing a slack variable replaces an inequality constraint with an equality constraint and a non-negativity constraint on the slack variable.
+In an optimization problem, a slack variable is a variable that is added to an inequality constraint to transform it into an equality constraint.
+A non-negativity constraint on the slack variable is also added.

 Slack variables are used in particular in linear programming.
 As with the other variables in the augmented constraints, the slack variable cannot take on negative values, as the simplex algorithm requires them to be positive or zero.